Introduction

 The example project

-The init-revise-cli repo includes an Example/ project, that you can see how everything comes together.
+The init-revise-cli repo includes a small Example/ project that shows how everything comes together.

 The public version is intentionally small.
-It shows the idea without trying to cover every shape from a production codebase.
+It demonstrates the SourceKit + SwiftSyntax flow without trying to cover every shape from a production codebase.

 Was it worth it?